 - Those who want to work from home

 The teaching practice is part of the course, and we will organise finding you students to teach.
 You’ll have live sessions with these students to practise your skills, and you’ll receive feedback from a supportive and skilled tutor, so you can keep improving!

 When can I access my course?

 You will have timetabled lessons.
-You’ll also be able to access course materials via our online portal, 24 hours a day, 7 days a week from your phone, laptop, PC, or tablet.
+You’ll also be able to access course materials via our online portal, 24 hours a day, 7 days a week from your laptop or PC.

 How do I access my course?

 All of the lectures will be delivered over Zoom, therefore you will need a good internet connection and a working microphone/camera to participate in the lectures, workshops and teaching practice sessions.

 How many other people are on the course?